PistonCube/AnarchyDevBot/README.md

 Remember that this bot is not 100% finished, so it will be modified every so often.
 Remember that if you want to contribute something to this Bot, you can send it to my discord:
  `juancitocubo#0833`

+#Commands

+ Prefix+coords - gives its coordinates
+ Prefix+sleepo - tells you if you can sleep Prefix+time - tell the time
+ Prefix+kill - kills
+ #Commands next
+ Prefix+tps - gives the tps of the server
+ Prefix+say - say what you want
+ and many more commands that will be implemented